chayannesteps/nodeReadMe/README.md

 ## Credits/Creator
 The creator of this project was Chayanne Stephen, with the help of some instructors.
 My email is $email and my github account is $github

 ## License

-The license that this project uses is $
+The license that this project uses is
-The last section of a high-quality README file is the license.
-This lets other developers know what they can and cannot do with your project.
-If you need help choosing a license, refer to [https://choosealicense.com/](https://choosealicense.com/).

 ---